Bio

 Projects for Potential Students

-- I am always looking for graduate students.
-Feel free to email me or drop by my office to discuss your options.
+I am always looking for graduate students.
+Feel free to email me to discuss your options.

 Publications